aarzoochourasia/Tech-Trends-Survey-EDA-with-Python/README.md

 How does coding experience affect the level of pay?</br>
 What's the most popular method of learning to code?

+## Business Goals
+The survey serves as a valuable resource for developers of all levels, providing insights into:

+Evolving Developer Landscape: Stay informed about the latest trends and changes impacting developer workflows.</br>
+Shifting Technology Landscape: Identify which technologies are gaining traction or falling out of favor.</br>
+The Future of Tech: Gain a glimpse into potential future directions for the tech industry.</br>

+## Data Exploration & Quality:
+The dataset employs a well-structured format, with each row representing a respondent and each column representing their answers to specific survey questions.
+A copy of the survey instrument is included within the project repository for reference.

+During exploratory data analysis, some data points were identified as missing or ambiguous.
+To ensure data integrity, rows containing such values were removed based on carefully defined project requirements.
+The specifics of this data cleaning process are documented within the project's Python notebook for transparency.

 ## Conclusion
 ### Demographics: